 We consider carefully the quality of our listening experiences.

-We use different venues across Exeter and curate the programmes to best fit the space.
+We use different venues across Exeter and beyond and curate the programmes to best fit the space.
 We allow each venue its own moment of quiet, partly to help our audience settle into a state of attentiveness, but also because each venue has its own audible character and this is worth hearing.

 We strike a balance between some of the more challenging quiet music of, for example, James Saunders and Wandelweiser composers, and the calm directness of, for example, Howard Skempton.